 The College was asked to conduct a self assessment by the end of February 2019 to allow us to report on our assessment of the College's participation in the exercise to Audit Scotland in June 2019.
 The self assessment was not conducted and no testing was conducted on the matches identified until after Audit Scotland had written to the College on two occasions.
-We therefore concluded that the College has not fully participated in the NFI exercise within the timescales set by Audit Scotland and that it is not yet embedded within the College's Fraud Policy and Response Plan.
+We therefore concluded that the College has not fully participated in the NFI exercise and that it is not yet embedded within the College's Fraud Policy and Response Plan.